 NOTE: /mnt/e/Development/ is the directory of my Windows E: drive that I do development in. /node_modules is the folder that npm installed n into.

 Exit bash running as root.

-mapd-charting and install it with npm.
+cd into mapd-charting and install it with npm.

 There will be a few warnings.
 This is fine.
 After the install finishes, install the peer dependency in